bodleian/iiif-static-choices/README.md

 What should it look like?
 ===

-If you've done the above set up correctly and the server is running, you can go to your browser and enter the address: http://localhost:8000/ and you will see the following.
+If you've done the above setup correctly and the server is running, you can go to your browser and enter the address: http://localhost:8000/viewers/pyritised-ammonite/ (insert your own object_id after viewers) and you will see the following.
 Click the buttons like the cursor does in the animated gif to play around in 2.5D in Mirador.

 ![Animated picture showing a pyritised ammonite and someone interacting with it using the ARCHiOx Mirador plug-in](examples/fossil.gif)

 Todo
 ===

-- add in thumbnail generation for the choices layers in Mirador, this could be done during manifest generation
 - add in logo generation
 - add in multi-page manifests
 - add some unit tests to prevent development breaking